Thunderbird Entertainment: Eerie

 In 2018, Atomic Cartoons announced a second collaboration with the bestselling author Max Brallier, based on his book series for young adults, Eerie Elementary.
 The series will include live-action and feature animated elements.
-This is the second collaboration between Atomic Cartoons and Brallier, with the first being The Last Kids on Earth, currently in development for Netflix.
+This is the second collaboration between Atomic Cartoons and Brallier, after The Last Kids on Earth.

 The Marrow Thieves

-In 2019.
-Thunderbird confirmed that author Cherie Dimaline will work with TV writer and producer Jennica Harper to adapt Dimaline's award-winning novel, The Marrow Thieves, for television.
+In 2019, Thunderbird confirmed that author Cherie Dimaline will work with TV writer and producer Jennica Harper to adapt Dimaline's award-winning novel, The Marrow Thieves, for television.

 The Teenager and the Lost Mayan City

-The Teenager and the Lost Mayan City is an episode currently in production for the CBC documentary series, The Nature of Things.
-It will follow the journey of teenager William Gadoury, who in May 2016 made headlines around the world when he announced he'd discovered the location of a lost Mayan city using NASA satellite images and an ancient Mayan map of the stars.
-Although currently in production, an air date for the episode is not currently known.
+The Teenager and the Lost Mayan City is an episode for the CBC documentary series The Nature of Things.
+It follows the journey of teenager William Gadoury, who in May 2016 made headlines around the world when he announced he had discovered the location of a lost Mayan city using NASA satellite images and an ancient Mayan map of the stars.
+The episode first aired on March 18, 2022, as Season 61, Episode 12.
+The show did find the remains of a Mayan village.

 Nate Create

-Atomic Cartoons, is partnering with the Jim Henson Company to develop a new animated series called Nate Create.
-The animated series is created by Alex Rockwell (Norman Picklestripes, Word Party), who also executive produces alongside Lisa Henson and Halle Stanford for the Jim Henson Company, and Jennifer Twiner McCarron and Matthew Berkowitz for Atomic Cartoons.
-Henson is working on the 52 x 11-minute preschool series with Atomic Cartoons, which is co-developing and co-producing the project out of its Vancouver studio and will feature a variety of art styles like origami, watercolor, 2D, cut-out, stop-motion and CG.
+Atomic Cartoons partnered with the Jim Henson Company to develop an animated series called Nate Create.
+This was created by Alex Rockwell (Norman Picklestripes, Word Party), who also executive produces alongside Lisa Henson and Halle Stanford for the Jim Henson Company, and Jennifer Twiner McCarron and Matthew Berkowitz for Atomic Cartoons.
+Henson is working on the 52 x 11-minute preschool series with Atomic Cartoons, which is co-developing and co-producing the project out of its Vancouver studio and which will feature a variety of art styles like origami, watercolor, 2D, cut-out, stop-motion and CG.